 All of the galaxy photometry helped yeild total magnitudes and color indices for inclusion in RC3.
 See the Buta et al 1995a,b AJ papers for details of the RC3 data reduction.
 The RC3 Introduction has a summary of the 1995a paper.

 I also observed eighteen Galactic globular clusters (Table 1c; see also Corwin AJ 82, 193, 1977 for earlier UBV observations for seven globulars and general comments, most still applicable here), again mainly northern objects.
 I am interested in the total magnitudes of these objects for helping to build a luminosity function of Galactic globulars for comparison with similar luminosity functions for globulars in other galaxies.
-Charles Peterson's (PASP 98, 192, 1986 and CDS catalogue number II/117) collection of UBVRI photometry of globular clusters includes most of the present data, and the data were also used in William Harris's (AJ 112, 1487, 1996) collection of parameters for Galactic globular clusters.
+Charles Peterson's (PASP 98, 192, 1986 and CDS catalogue number II/117) collection of UBVRI photometry of globular clusters includes three clusters from the present data set.
+Those data were also used in William Harris's (AJ 112, 1487, 1996) collection of parameters for Galactic globular clusters.
 They also made a contribution to Brian Skiff's (QJ Webb Soc.
 No. 99, 1995 and The NGC/IC Project web site, 1999) globular cluster database.
+Data for the remaining 15 clusters are presented here for the first time.

 Among the stars I picked up are hundreds needed for photometric sequences around several of the galaxies, particularly those having hosted supernovae (see e.g. de Vaucouleurs and Corwin, ApJ 295, 287, 1985; and de Vaucouleurs, Corwin, and Skiff PASP 106, 156, 1994) or around those in which I also observed the SNe themselves (see e.g. Corwin, IAU Circular No. 3794, 1983; Buta, Corwin, and Opal PASP 97, 229, 1985).
 I also observed stars around many other nearby galaxies represented in Thompson and Bryan's "Supernova Search Charts and Handbook" (Cambridge Univ.
 Press, 1990).
 Marian Frueh and Shireen Gonzaga also observed many stars for supernova sequences at McDonald; I present here their full UBV data for the first time (see Section IX-B below), though most of their V magnitudes are available on the Thompson/Bryan charts.